-The kinetic theory of gases explains the behavior of molecules, which should further explain the behavior of an ideal gas.
-Ideal Gas equation consists of the pressure (P), volume (V), and temperature (T) of gases at low temperature and the equation is: PV = nRT
+The kinetic theory of gases explains the behaviour of molecules, which should further explain the behaviour of an ideal gas.
+The Ideal Gas equation consists of the pressure (P), volume (V), and temperature (T) of gases at low temperatures and the equation is: PV = nRT

 Where n = number of moles in the gas R = gas constant having value 8.314JK−1mol−1

-Now, any gas following this equation is termed as an ideal gas.
-Below are some certain assumptions that we consider for describing ideal gas behavior.
+Now, any gas following this equation is termed an ideal gas.
+Below are some certain assumptions that we consider for describing ideal gas behaviour.

-What are the Assumptions of Kinetic Theory of Gases?
+What are the Assumptions of the Kinetic Theory of Gases?